davidtrussler/FE-Tasks-201101/README.md

 1. Builds a JavaScript function that checks if a supplied word is a palindrome (reads the same backwards as forwards, e.g. kayak, rotator, radar etc). if the word is a palindrome, function returns `true`, otherwise it returns `false`.

-2. In HTML, build a page that holds a card which contains:
+2. Builds an HTML page that holds a card which contains:
-  - An image (you can use a placeholder image from: https://place-hold.it/)
+  - An image
   - The heading "An Introduction to the Biggest Mysteries of the Cosmos"
   - A Description "This course introduces what we know about the universe, before exploring four key mysteries that are the focus of cutting-edge research in cosmology."
   - A price

 Example of a card:
 ![Card example](https://github.com/davidtrussler/NS_FE-test/blob/main/card.png "Card example")

 3. In SCSS, build styling to support the card that you have built in task 2 using BEM naming conventions.